Close

 • avoid investing into companies in restricted industries.

-Our approach is rooted in our broader governance model, according to which we hold the boards and management of our portfolio companies accountable for the activities of their companies, but do not direct their day-to-day business decisions or operations.
-We protect our interest by exercising our shareholder rights, including voting at shareholder’s meetings.
+Our approach is rooted in our broader governance model, where we hold the boards and management of our portfolio companies accountable for the activities of their companies, but do not direct their day-to-day business decisions or operations.
+We protect our interest by exercising our shareholder rights, including voting at shareholder meetings.

 Pre-Investment ESG Due Diligence